 Choose POSB Everyday: Things work slightly differently for POSB Everyday.
-Cardmembers can enjoy the SPC discounts and earn the 5% Sheng Siong cashback, 3% Watsons cashback and up to 3% cashback on recurring electricity bills and 3% cashback on recurring telco bill cashback straightaway, albeit with caps on how much cashback one can earn on these spending (excluding Watsons).
+Cardmembers can enjoy the SPC discounts and earn the 5% Sheng Siong cashback, 3% Watsons cashback and up to 3% cashback on recurring electricity bills and 3% cashback on recurring telco bill cashback straightaway, albeit with caps on how much cashback you can earn on these spending (excluding Watsons).
 This is the case even if you can’t meet the S$800 spend requirement.

 On the contrary, you will only earn the meagre base cashback on your spending with Citi Cash Back and OCBC 365 if you do not meet the S$800 spend requirement!

 Read these next: